Chapter 4 : after hours

-Author’s Note: Two chapters in one week as a further apology for the big gap between chapters one and two.
-Thanks again to all of you who have left me a review.
+Author’s Note: Thanks again to all of you who have left me a review.
 I love hearing from my readers!

 We’re coming closer to meeting the mysterious D.L.Z., so stay tuned!
-Chapter four will be posted shortly.
+Chapter five will be posted shortly.

 Other Similar Stories